tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 > COMPRESSION

-The kernel supports several formats for compression of the initramfs - gzip, bzip2, lzma, xz (also known as lzma2), and lzo.
-For most use cases, gzip or lzop provide the best balance of compressed image size and decompression speed.
+The kernel supports several formats for compression of the initramfs - gzip, bzip2, lzma, xz (also known as lzma2), lzo, and lz4.
+For most use cases, gzip, lzop, and lz4 provide the best balance of compressed image size and decompression speed.

     COMPRESSION="gzip"
-    COMPRESSION="bzip2"
+    COMPRESSION="bzip2"  # since kernel 2.6.30
-    COMPRESSION="lzma"
+    COMPRESSION="lzma"   # since kernel 2.6.30
-    COMPRESSION="lzop"
+    COMPRESSION="lzop"   # since kernel 2.6.34
-    COMPRESSION="xz"
+    COMPRESSION="xz"     # since kernel 2.6.38
+    COMPRESSION="lz4"    # since kernel 3.11; also requires mkinitcpio>=16-2

-Specifying no COMPRESSION will result in a gzip compressed initramfs file.
+Specifying no COMPRESSION will result in a gzip-compressed initramfs file.
 To create an uncompressed image, specify COMPRESSION=cat in the config or use -z cat on the command line.